 Nextech AR Achieves Major Generative AI Breakthrough in 3D Model Texture Creation

+Generative AI is now giving Nextech a competitive edge and driving its transformation towards profitability and scale in the $100 Billion 3D model for ecommerce market

-TORONTO, Feb.
-07, 2023 (GLOBE NEWSWIRE) -- via InvestorWire -- Nextech AR Solutions Corp. ("Nextech" or the "Company") NEXCF NTAR EP, an Augmented Reality, Metaverse Company and 3D model supplier for Amazon and other major ecommerce retailers and brands, is pleased to announce its has achieved with the help of generative AI a breakthrough in the field of texture expansion.
+/EIN News/ -- TORONTO, Feb.
+07, 2023 (GLOBE NEWSWIRE) -- via InvestorWire -- Nextech AR Solutions Corp. ("Nextech" or the "Company") (OTCQX: NEXCF) (CSE: NTAR) (FSE: EP2), an Augmented Reality, Metaverse Company and 3D model supplier for Amazon and other major ecommerce retailers and brands, is pleased to announce its has achieved with the help of generative AI a breakthrough in the field of texture expansion.
 The Company can now recreate high-quality 4K textures at scale from just small 250px X 250px of digital swatches in just seconds versus hours of manual labor representing a 720 fold increase in production speed.
 This breakthrough in texture expansion technology will revolutionize the 3D modeling industry and give Nextech a major competitive edge further solidifying its leadership position in the global 3D model space for ecommerce.
 The Company plans to file a patent in 2023 on this breakthrough technology.

 Nextech's generative AI-powered technology is a breakthrough in texture expansion, allowing for the first time for real-time, interactive texture expansion.
 The technology was able to expand a 250x191 pixel patch more than 160 times into a 4K image in just 40.5 seconds.
 Previously reference images were used which often contain small patches of patterns and textures, making it difficult for artists to recreate them in a high-quality manner.